Soil horizon: Master horizons and layers

-These are mineral horizons in which the main feature is loss of clay minerals, iron, aluminium, organic matter or some combination of these, leaving a concentration of sand and silt particles.
+These are mineral horizons in which the main feature is loss of clay minerals, iron, aluminium, organic matter or some combination of these, leaving a concentration of sand and silt particles, mostly of quartz.
 However, pedogenesis is advanced, because the lost substances first have been formed or accumulated there.
 All or much of the original rock structure is obliterated.
 An E horizon is usually, but not necessarily, lighter in colour than an underlying B horizon.
 In some soils, the colour is that of the sand and silt particles.
 An E horizon is most commonly differentiated from an underlying B horizon: by colour of higher value or lower chroma, or both; by coarser texture; or by a combination of these properties.
 An E horizon is commonly near to the surface, below an O or A horizon, and above a B horizon.
 However, the symbol E may be used without regard to the position in the profile for any horizon that meets the requirements and that has resulted from soil genesis.